taylorjbrown/groupmeCryptoBot/README.md

 # Groupme Crypto Currency Price Bot

-Complete Messaging Bot that sends crypto currency information to a designated groupme.
-The focus of this project was to enable more discution about how the crypto market is moving at the current day.
+A complete messaging bot that sends crypto currency information to a designated groupme.
+The focus of this project was to enable more discussion about how the crypto market is moving during the current day.
 It is a fun way to become excited about the movements in the market with fellow crypto enthusiast.

 ## Neccessary Requirements:

-#### 1) A GroupMe with a number of fellow crypto currency enthusiast
+#### 1) A GroupMe with a number of fellow crypto currency enthusiasts
 #### 2) The willingness to deploy to a web hosting service

 ## How It Works: